Obesity and sexuality: Childhood and puberty

 Childhood obesity is correlated to early puberty.
 Girls who go through puberty earlier are more likely to be sexually active than other girls of the same age and are more likely to become pregnant and contract STDs.
 In their teen years, increased weight can also lead to obstacles for romantic developments.
 A 2005 study showed that "a teenage girl’s odds for a romantic relationship… dropped 6 to 7 percent for every 1-point increase in her body mass index."
 Gay, bisexual and transgender children are more likely to be obese, according to a 2020 study.
 The root cause for this is unknown.

 Stigma

 Being obese or overweight is stigmatized.
 In 2007, Substantia Jones started The Adipositivity Project, which is an annual nude photography series depicting fat couples in a positive way to reduce the stigma.

 Dating and relationships

 For many, the stigma in dating remains even after having lost weight, also due to fear of gaining weight again.
 According to psychology professor David Sarwer, the prevailing belief is that people who have never been obese are better able to control their weight.
 Sex educator Laura Delarato noted that there is fetishization of fat bodies.
 Some dating sites exclusively for fat people have been made.
 BMI is highly correlated between romantic partners.
-Early in a relationship, romantic couples tend to have more physical activities.
-A study showed that entry into romantic relationship increases obesity.